 Public comments during the application process were primarily focused on supporting specific projects and programs located within the city's Midtown and Downtown areas.
-The strongest participation came from program coordinators, program participants and the public at large in support of applications made by Family of Woodstock/Kingston Cares, Parks & Rec partners in the Creating Opportunities for Youth application, the Center for Creative Education, People's Place, the Read & Write Program, Legal Services for the Hudson Valley and the Boys & Girls Club.
+The strongest participation came from program coordinators, program participants and the public at large in support of applications made by Family of Woodstock/Kingston Cares, , the Center for Creative Education, People's Place, the Read & Write Program, Boys & Girls Club and Legal Services of the Hudson Valley.